ThomasZeman/tomcore-website/content/docs/howto/cloud/xfce-on-ec2.md

 ---
-title: Xfce on EC2
+title: Xfce Desktop on EC2
-weight: 1
+weight: 3
 ---
 # How to run Xfce on EC2

 ### Problems

-- I need a Linux machine which can receive arbitrary inbound traffic and runs a desktop environment.
+- You need a globally reachable Linux machine which runs a desktop environment.
-- I want a globally reachable Linux Machine on the Internet which I can remote desktop into.
+- You want to be able to access this machine from the Internet.

 ### Solution